This post was reviewed by our Director of Clinical Excellence and Oversight.

 If you have an enlarged prostate:

 - Your doctor may suggest medication to shrink the prostate or surgery to remove it altogether.

 If you have cystocele or rectocele:

-- In moderate cases, exercises to strengthen the pelvic floor or inserting a ring called a vaginal pessary that supports the bladder could fix the issue.
+- In some cases, exercises to strengthen the pelvic floor or inserting a ring called a vaginal pessary that supports the bladder could fix the issue.
 If you are past menopause, you may be prescribed estrogen therapy.
-In more severe cases, you may require surgery.
+In other cases, surgery may be the best option.

 If you have a stricture:

 - A catheter and a balloon may be used to open the urethra.
 In some cases, strictures require surgery or a stent to be inserted to prop open the urethra.

 If you have urinary stones:

 - There are medications and procedures that can shrink urinary stones so you can pass them more easily.

 - Depending on the severity, a doctor will likely show you how to use a catheter to pass your urine.